Does a Family History of Heart Disease Increase My Risk?

 If you’ve ever read through a list of risk factors for any medical condition, odds are that family history was on the list.
 Having a family history of a disease is known to increase your risk of many health issues, particularly when an immediate family member is affected.

-In some cases, health conditions have genetic factors, meaning that a likelihood of developing a condition can literally pass down through genes.
+In some cases, health conditions have genetic factors, meaning that the likelihood of developing a condition can pass down through genes.

 In other cases, a family history of certain medical issues is more closely related to environmental or behavioral factors.
 When you live with or around others, you’re exposed to the same environment (with factors such as pollution or exposure to chemicals) and you may also have similar lifestyle habits.

 Knowing your family’s medical history and keeping a record of it can help you stay on top of your health.
-When you share with your medical provider that you have a family history of something like heart disease, he or she can guide you to make thoughtful decisions about how to protect your own health.
+When you share with your medical provider that you have a family history of something like heart disease or a history of cardiomyopathy, he or she can guide you to make thoughtful decisions about how to protect your own health.

 Family History & Heart Disease

-Other risk factors, such as smoking, drinking excessive alcohol, eating a diet high in saturated fat and sodium, and living a sedentary lifestyle can also be influenced by family.
-When you grow up in a household where these are common, you’re more likely to pick up those habits and carry them into adulthood, increasing your risk of heart disease.
+When you grow up in a household where these risk factors are common, you’re more likely to adopt those habits and carry them into adulthood, increasing your risk of heart disease.

 So, what can you do to counteract a family history of heart disease and heart disease risk factors?
 First, talk with your doctor about your family medical history.
 He or she can advise about specific steps to help lower your risk and tests that may be recommended.